loonathedorm/Twitter-Tracery-Bot/README.md

        ```
      - Follow steps **8 to 14** from [this guide](https://github.com/loonathedorm/Twitter-Quotes-Bot/blob/main/CBDQ-like%20Python%20Bot%20Hosting.pdf) to obtain required twitter credentials
 2. Edit the `settings` file:
+   - **If using replit:**
+      - Follow steps **15 to 16** from [this guide](https://github.com/loonathedorm/Twitter-Quotes-Bot/blob/main/CBDQ-like%20Python%20Bot%20Hosting.pdf) to add your credentials to the bot.
+   - **For Local/Server:**
-   - Enter your Twitter API credentials in the designated fields.
+      - Enter your Twitter API credentials in the designated fields in `settings` file.
 API Key/Secret = Consumer Key/Secret
-   - Set the time interval (in seconds) between each tweet. ***It is recommended to set it to 1800 or above if running the bot 24x7, as the API free tier limit is 1500 tweets per month.***
+   - **For both use-cases:** Set the time interval (in seconds) between each tweet. ***It is recommended to set it to 1800 or above if running the bot 24x7, as the API free tier limit is 1500 tweets per month.***
    - Set the value of `using_replit` to `False` if deploying the bot locally or on a server.
 If running on Replit, leave it as the default value (`True`).

 3. Add your quotes/lyrics content: